 Log in as an administrator

 The simplest way to fix this problem is to use an account that has admin rights.
 Windows has some rules that limit access to certain files and folders, and you need to be an admin to change them.
-If you’re using a standard account, you won’t have the permission to mess with these protected files or folders.
+If you’re using a standard account, you won’t have the permission to mess with these protected files.

 Being an admin lets you have more control and allows you to make the changes needed to these files or folders.
-Also, having admin rights is crucial if you want to do other stuff like changing the permissions of a file or folder, or if you need to take ownership of them.
+Also, having admin rights is crucial if you want to do other stuff like changing the permissions of files, or if you need to take ownership of them.
 If you’re not an admin right now, you might have to switch to an account that is, or make your current account an admin.

 Adjust file or folder permissions